Kinovarobotics/ros_kortex/kortex_gazebo/readme.md

 Affiliation: [Kinova inc.](https://www.kinovarobotics.com/)<br />
 Maintainer: Kinova inc. support@kinovarobotics.com**

-This package has been tested under ROS Kinetic, Gazebo 7 and Ubuntu 16.04 and under ROS Melodic, Gazebo 9 and Ubuntu 18.04.
+This package has been tested under ROS Noetic with Gazebo 11.

+For older versions, checkout on corresponding branch :

+- [melodic-devel](https://github.com/Kinovarobotics/ros_kortex/tree/melodic-devel) for ROS Melodic and Gazebo 9.
+- [kinetic-devel](https://github.com/Kinovarobotics/ros_kortex/tree/kinetic-devel) for ROS Kinetic and Gazebo 7 (the melodic-devel branch might work for this configuration).

 ## A word on stability of the models